Marie Skłodowska-Curie actions - Individual Fellowship Programme

 2020 Round Deadlines

-- Once you have an agreed mentor, please contact the Research Office and we will start the application development process within the University of Edinburgh.
+- once you have an agreed mentor, please email the Research Office - firstname.lastname@example.org and we will start the application development process within the University of Edinburgh

-- 15 June 2020 - Deadline to submit a one-page summary proposal and CV to firstname.lastname@example.org.
-We will aim to provide comments/feedback from reviewers within 2 weeks.
+- 12 May 2020 - Deadline to submit summary proposal and mentor statement (see full details of what is required below) to email@example.com.
+We will aim to provide comments/feedback from reviewers within 2 weeks

 Marie Curie Fellowships are for postdoctoral research in any subject.
 The ERC pay your salary and other research costs for up to two years.
 There is no specific cut-off in terms of experience, but applicants are usually fairly early on in their postdoctoral career.
 You don't need an existing academic job to be eligible to apply.